 The significance of stipulating HIPAA e-signature requirements is that electronic signatures are used in a number of healthcare transactions – not only those covered by the transaction and code sets rules in Part 162, but also for activities such as digitally signing Business Associate Agreements, acknowledging receipt of a Notice of Privacy Practices, remotely authorizing uses and disclosures of PHI not permitted by the Privacy Rule, and e-prescribing.

 If the HIPAA e-signature requirements are more widely adopted throughout the HIPAA Administrative Simplification Regulations, the new HIPAA regulations could – in theory – be applied to patients connecting to covered entities’ Patient Access APIs via personal health apps.
 This could potentially resolve the issue of verifying patient ID without unreasonable burden to – at the least – ensure the person connecting to the Patient Access API is who they claim to be.

 Future HIPAA Privacy Rule Changes

-Due to the time it takes for a Notice of Proposed Rulemaking to become a Final Rule, it is unlikely the most recently proposed HIPAA Privacy Rule changes will come into force in 2023.
+Due to the time it takes for a Notice of Proposed Rulemaking to become a Final Rule, it is unlikely the most recently proposed HIPAA Privacy Rule changes will come into force until late 2024.
 The proposed changes (in 88 FR 23506) relate to reproductive healthcare records and how they can currently be used or disclosed in civil, criminal, or administrative proceedings involving out-of-state terminations.

 HHS’ Office for Civil Rights believes that the risk of disclosure may discourage patients from sharing important health information with physicians, which could negatively impact the level of care they receive.
-Therefore, the agency is proposing limitations on when reproductive healthcare records can be used or disclosed – and criminal penalties for violations of the new HIPAA Privacy Rule changes.
+Because of this risk, the agency is proposing limitations on when reproductive healthcare records can be used or disclosed – and criminal penalties for violations of the new HIPAA Privacy Rule changes.